d-thomson/d-thomson.github.io/topics/ci_cd.md

 ![](../img/reporting.PNG?raw=true "reporting XMLs")

 Finally, click save and click build now similar to the previous section.
 In the Build output information, you will now see a section named Test Result.
 Clicking into this, we'll see that we had 1 JUnit test fail.
 In the next section, we'll see an example of running automated tests from a build job.

-#### Automated Testing
-In this section we are going to set up an automated test.
-While setting up thi CI pipeline, the idea is that each build should be verifiable.
-In our example, if our unit tests pass, then subsequently UI tests should be run.

-## Example
-#### Part I
-In this section, we will define a build job on a simple application and execute unit tests.

-#### Part II
-In this section, we will add some automated tests and a Jenkins pipeline.

-## Tips, Tricks and Interview Questions
-#### Tips & Tricks

-#### Interview Questions